 - Crispy onions

-To make it, start by making the batch of cream of chicken soup.
+To make this green bean recipe, preheat oven to 350° Fahrenheit.
+Next, make a batch of cream of chicken soup.
 This should take about 10 minutes.
 (If you have a can of gluten-free cream of chicken soup or if you are using regular cream of chicken soup, you can skip this step.)

 Fortunately, green beans are naturally gluten-free and there are gluten-free French fried onions at the market.
 Just be sure to read the labels thoroughly.

 Next, drain the green beans and toss them in the soup mixture.
 Pour the green bean mixture into a 9-by-13-inch casserole dish.

-Bake for 25 minutes and then sprinkle the remaining French fried onions around the top and then bake for an additional 5 minutes.
+Bake for 25 minutes in the preheated oven and then sprinkle the remaining crunchy onions around the top and then bake for an additional 5 minutes.